How Tracking Your Money Can Reduce Stress and Save Money

 On the other hand, maybe you decided to go out to eat at your favorite restaurant.
 While this might lead to some sense of guilt, it’s misplaced.
-If this is a rare occurrence, not a habit, it most likely is not going to have much impact on your budget.
+If this is a rare occurrence, not a habit, it’s unlikely to significantly impact your budget.
 You might feel like your money could have been spent on something more important to you, but ask yourself whether your purchase was valuable to you.
 Did the meal cheer you up after a long day?
 If so, then it was worth it.
 47% of Americans report feeling guilty about going out to eat, despite food from their favorite restaurants ranking in the top 10 purchases that make them happy.
 You work hard for your money and you deserve to treat yourself on occasion.
 Don’t beat yourself up over the occasional purchase that isn’t taking away from your bigger goals.

 Over 50% of people regularly feel guilty over purchases.
 Why is this?
-When you spend your money in ways misaligned with your values, you might experience cognitive dissonance.
+When you spend your money in ways that aren’t aligned with your values, you might experience cognitive dissonance.
 Cognitive dissonance is the mental discomfort that occurs when you hold two conflicting beliefs or ideas.
 People seek consistency, so this inconsistency leads us to justify our actions.

-For example, if you consider yourself to be a cautious spender, but then you buy a new phone without spending time reading reviews, you’ll likely experience cognitive dissonance.
-Rationalizing your spending might include thoughts like “reviews aren’t very helpful anyways”.
+For example, if you consider yourself to be a cautious spender, but then you buy a new phone without doing your research and reading reviews, you’ll likely experience cognitive dissonance.
+Rationalizing your spending might include thoughts like “reviews aren’t very helpful anyway”.
 Considering that 95% of our purchasing decisions are made subconsciously, it makes sense that we sometimes have to go out of our way to rationalize them.

 Bringing awareness to your conflicting thoughts can improve your future decision-making processes.
-Reflecting on expenses allows you to acknowledge purchases that conflict with your core values.
-Actively reviewing these conflicts can help strengthen your core values and increase the chances of your future purchases being aligned with your beliefs.
+Practicing money mindfulness by reflecting on expenses allows you to acknowledge purchases that conflict with your core values, and actively reviewing these conflicts can help strengthen those values.
+Ultimately, this increases the chances of your future purchases being aligned with your beliefs.

 You’ll save more money

-Expense tracking can help curb impulse purchases.
+That sounds like something we can all get on board with, right?
+Well, expense tracking plays an important role in curbing impulse purchases.
 Knowing you went over your budget is one thing, but understanding why can prevent you from doing it again.
 When you’re aware of where your money is going, it’s easier to know how to save more.

-Make a list of all of your recent purchases that weren’t so necessary then ask yourself these questions:
+Make a list of all of the recent purchases that weren’t so necessary.
+Then, ask yourself these questions:

 Is there a common cause behind these purchases?

-Are you more inclined towards impulse buying when in a certain mood?
+Are you more inclined to impulse buy when in a certain mood?

-Is there a situational factor leading to these purchases?
+Is there a consistent situational factor that leads to these purchases?

-Whether your impulse purchases are emotional or situationally driven, identifying the cause of your behavior can help prevent future purchases.
-If you find yourself making purchases to improve your mood, you’re not alone.
-72% of American report impulse buying positively impacting their mood during the pandemic.
-Replace emotional impulse buying with a healthy habit like going for a walk or mediating.
-Reflecting on your expenses can help you become more aware of your triggers so that you can avoid them and save more money.
+Whether driven by emotions or situations, identifying the cause of your impulse purchasing behaviors can help prevent future buys.
+If you make purchases to improve your mood, you’re not alone.
+During the pandemic, 72% of Americans reported that impulse buying positively impacted their moods.
+Alternatively, replace emotional impulse buying with a healthy habit like going for a walk or meditating.
+Reflecting on your expenses can help you become more mindful and aware of your triggers.
+This way, you can avoid those triggers and save more money.